naveenragur/tsunami-surrogates/README.md

 Each directory contains a more detailed README.md.

+Some large input files for the geoclaw simulation and the post-processed inputs for machine learning need to be downloaded from https://doi.org/10.5281/zenodo.10817116

 ## Useful References and Projects

 - "Comparison of Machine Learning Approaches for Tsunami Forecasting from Sparse Observations" by C.M.
 Liu, D. Rim, R. Baraldi, and R.J.
 LeVeque, Pure and Applied Geophysics, 2021.
 DOI: [10.1007/s00024-021-02841-9](https://doi.org/10.1007/s00024-021-02841-9)